marcocataffo/Intercropping/README.md

 # Intercropping
-A geometric algorithm to place different species of plant in the same garden bed
+A geometric algorithm to place different species of plants in the same garden bed